Ombito/Phase3-Code-Challenge1/README.md

 This repository contains Python code for three different functions:

 - `is_balanced(expression)`: Determines whether an expression containing parentheses, curly braces, and square brackets is balanced.
-- `remove_duplicates(sequence)`: Removes duplicates from a sequence (list or tuple) while maintaining the original order of elements.
+- `remove_duplicates(list)`: Removes duplicates from a list while maintaining the original order of elements.
 - `word_frequency(sentence)`: Returns a dictionary containing the frequency of each word in a sentence, ignoring punctuation and considering words in a case-insensitive manner.

 ## Stacks